aseedahmed/aseedahmed/README.md

 # Technical Skills

-I took a computer science course which helps me a lot with coding and technologies such as computers 💻, phones 📱, etc.
+I took a computer science course which helps me a lot with coding and technologies such as computers 💻, phones 📱, Make Code 🎮, ec.

 # EXPERIENCE